-The subjects comprise a semi detached villa situated within an established residential location within Bearsden.
+The subjects comprise an extended detached bungalow situated in an established residential location in Bearsden.
+Excellent amenities are available within easy reach.

-The roof coverings are original and are visibly worn/weathered.
 There was no evidence of water penetration within the property and the roof appears to be functioning satisfactorily at present, however, roof coverings may be approaching the end of their efficient life span and future ongoing maintenance or full replacement will be required.
 Further advice should be obtained from a roofing contractor to fully ascertain the condition and life expectancy of the covering.